gbmhunter/blog/content/electronics/general/my-workshop/index.md

 I brought a cheap 0-30V, 0-5A power supply from AliExpress.
 It is the YH-305D, as shown below.
 It set me back about NZ$130, including shipping.

-{{< img src="single-channel-dc-power-supply-photo.jpg" caption="A single channel DC power supply with variable voltage and current controls."  width="400px" >}}
+{{% figure src="single-channel-dc-power-supply-photo.jpg" caption="A single channel DC power supply with variable voltage and current controls."  width="400px" %}}

 I also have a high-power DC-DC buck converter that I use when I need high current.
 It is a 12A, 4.5-30V in, 0.8-28V out (adjustable) buck converter that is rated to 100W without a fan and up to 200W with active cooling.
 It was about NZ$13 (US$9) on [AliExpress](http://www.aliexpress.com/).
 Here is a [link to the product](http://www.ebay.com/itm/ws/eBayISAPI.dll?ViewItem&item=321013571373&ssPageName=ADME:X:AAQ:US:1123).

-{{< img src="12a-buck-converter-from-aliexpress.jpg" caption="A 12A, 4.5-30V in, 0.8-28V out DC-DC buck converter from AliExpress.
-Rated power is 100W without active cooling, 200W with active cooling."  width="400px" >}}
+{{% figure src="12a-buck-converter-from-aliexpress.jpg" caption="A 12A, 4.5-30V in, 0.8-28V out DC-DC buck converter from AliExpress.
+Rated power is 100W without active cooling, 200W with active cooling."  width="400px" %}}

 ### Oscilloscope